draperd/vigilant-invention/README.md

  * valueDelimiter - When multiple options can be set as values this will convert the array into a string delimited by this value
  * addedSuffix - When using changes as values, this string will be appended to the `name` for the values added
  * removedSuffix - When using changes as values, this string will be appended to the `name` for the values removed
- * misx - Any else
+ * misc - Any else

  You can then pass the definition directly into a Form component